Who gave us the idea for our Domain Score API?

 Do you have a large email list, but not sure if it’s worth anything?
 Do you have an active email marketing automation workflow, but treat all the emails / potential clients the same?
 Finally, do you treat all the people/companies that sign up, the same?
 No more!
 Domain Score API will help you score the quality of emails in an automated way!
-Now mind you, we still can’t tell apart one Gmail address from another, but we are pretty good at rating regular business email addresses.
+Now mind you, we still can’t tell apart from one Gmail address from another, but we are pretty good at rating regular business email addresses.
 Does this work?
 How did we get this idea?

 You probably missed it, but back in May 2017, we launched a new API called Domain Score API.
 It’s using our proprietary technology and algorithm.
-After some improvement and usage of this API, I’ve decided to post a nice little write up on how we got the idea.
+After some improvement and usage of this API, I’ve decided to post a nice little write-up on how we got the idea.
 Or should I say, thanks to who?

 How Domain Score API started

 Back in 2012, I was in Silicon Valley going through 500 Startups acceleration.
 The project I was, and still am, working on, called WhoAPI was getting initial traction and people were signing up.
 I noticed that some of the companies were large, and to my surprise, I’ve never heard about some of them.
 That’s the beauty of building a global business, there could be a giant company interested in your service on one of the continents, and you’ve never heard of it!